ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 		  * -19.
 The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

-		  * 2. The product :math:`Av` of the residual Jacobian :math:`A` with a given output vector :math:`v` is required from the user.
-The vector :math:`v` will be stored in v and the product :math:`Av` must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
+		  * 2. The product $Av$ of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and the product $Av$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
 If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.

-		  * 3. The product :math:`A^Tv` of the transpose of the residual Jacobian :math:`A` with a given output vector :math:`v` is required from the user.
-The vector :math:`v` will be stored in v and the product :math:`A^Tv` must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
+		  * 3. The product $A^Tv$ of the transpose of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and the product $A^Tv$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
 If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.

-		  * 4. The product :math:`Av` of the residual Jacobian :math:`A` with a given sparse output vector :math:`v` is required from the user.
-The nonzero components of the vector :math:`v` will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v and the product :math:`Av` must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged; The remaining components of v should be ignored.
+		  * 4. The product $Av$ of the residual Jacobian $A$ with a given sparse output vector $v$ is required from the user.
+The nonzero components of the vector $v$ will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v and the product $Av$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged; The remaining components of v should be ignored.
 If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.

-		  * 5. The nonzero components of the product :math:`Av` of the residual Jacobian :math:`A` with a given sparse output vector :math:`v` is required from the user.
-The nonzero components of the vector :math:`v` will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v; the remaining components of v should be ignored.
-The resulting **nonzeros** in the product :math:`Av` must be placed in their appropriate comnponents of p, while a list of indices of the nonzeros placed in nz_out[0 : nz_out_end-1] and the number of nonzeros recorded in nz_out_end.
+		  * 5. The nonzero components of the product $Av$ of the residual Jacobian $A$ with a given sparse output vector $v$ is required from the user.
+The nonzero components of the vector $v$ will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v; the remaining components of v should be ignored.
+The resulting **nonzeros** in the product $Av$ must be placed in their appropriate comnponents of p, while a list of indices of the nonzeros placed in nz_out[0 : nz_out_end-1] and the number of nonzeros recorded in nz_out_end.
 Additionally, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
 If the product cannot be formed, v, nz_out_end and nz_out need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.

-		  * 6. A subset of the product :math:`A^Tv` of the transpose of the residual Jacobian :math:`A` with a given output vector :math:`v` is required from the user.
-The vector :math:`v` will be stored in v and components nz_in[nz_in_start-1:nz_in_end-1] of the product :math:`A^Tv` must be returned in the relevant components of p (the remaining components should not be set), status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
+		  * 6. A subset of the product $A^Tv$ of the transpose of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and components nz_in[nz_in_start-1:nz_in_end-1] of the product $A^Tv$ must be returned in the relevant components of p (the remaining components should not be set), status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
 If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.

-		  * 7. The product :math:`P^{-1}v` of the inverse of the preconditioner :math:`P` with a given output vector :math:`v` is required from the user.
-The vector :math:`v` will be stored in v and the product :math:`P^{-1} v` must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
+		  * 7. The product $P^{-1}v$ of the inverse of the preconditioner $P$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and the product $P^{-1} v$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
 If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
 This value of status can only occur if the user has set control.preconditioner = 2.

 	*
 		- eval_status